 - Created on the 12 October, 2017.

-The minimum detection sensitivity level of mollusc tropomyosin using this mollusc ELISA kit was 1.7 ppb.
-The standard assay range for this kit is 10.0 – 400.0 ppb.
+The minimum detection sensitivity level of tropomyosin using current mollusc ELISA kit was 1.7 ppb.
+The standard range for this assay is 10.0 – 400.0 ppb.

 - Allergenic response to squid (Todarodes pacificus) tropomyosin Tod p1 structure modifications induced by high hydrostatic pressure.
 Food Chem Toxicol.
 (2015) 76: 86-93.
 Jin Y., et al.